oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_install.md

 systemctl restart oneclickvirt
 ```

-The installation script will extract static files to
+The previous installation script will extract the static files to

 ```shell
 cd /opt/oneclickvirt/web/